decaffeinate/bulk-decaffeinate/README.md

 * `convert` actually converts the files from CofeeScript to JavaScript.
 * `clean` deletes all .original.coffee files in the current directory or any of its subdirectories.
+* `land` packages multiple commits into a merge commit based on an remote branch (`origin/master` by default).
+Splitting the decaffeinate work into separate commits allows git to properly track file history, but it can create added difficulty after code review is finished, and `land` helps with that.
+The `land` command does not actually push any commits; it just creates a merge commit that is ready to push after a sanity check.

+  If the `phabricatorAware` option is set, the `land` command does extra work to make sure that every commit has a "Differential Revision" line and that the final merge commit has the commit description.

 Here's what `convert` does in more detail:
   1. It does a dry run of decaffeinate on all files to make sure there won't be